-2.2.5.6.10 Mulch Layer
+2.2.7.2.13 Mulch Layer

-Bioretention areas should be designed with a mulch layer or a dense groundcover.
-Properly selected mulch material also reduces weed establishment, regulates soil temperatures and moisture, and adds organic matter to soil.
-Mulch should be:
+Bioretention areas can be designed with or without a mulch layer.
+However, properly selected mulch material reduces weed establishment, regulates soil temperatures and moisture, and adds organic matter to soil.
+When used, mulch shall be:

-- Compost in the bottom of the facilities (compost is less likely to float than wood chip mulch and is a better source for organic materials). - Wood chip mulch composed of shredded or chipped hardwood or softwood on cell slopes above ponding elevation and rim area.
+- Medium compost in the bottom of the BMP (compost is less likely to float during cell inundation).
+Compost shall not include biosolids or manures. - Wood chip mulch composed of shredded or chipped hardwood or softwood on cell slopes above ponding elevation and rim area.
 Arborist mulch is mostly woody trimmings from trees and shrubs and is a good source of mulch material.
 Wood chip operations are a good source for mulch material that has more control of size distribution and consistency.
-Do not use shredded construction wood debris or any shredded wood to which preservatives have been added. - Free of weed seeds, soil, roots and other material that is not trunk or branch wood and bark. - A maximum of 3 inches thick (thicker applications can inhibit proper oxygen and carbon dioxide cycling between the soil and atmosphere).
+Do not use shredded construction wood debris or any shredded wood to which preservatives have been added. - Free of weed seeds, soil, roots and other material that is not trunk or branch wood and bark. - A maximum of 2 to 3 inches thick (thicker applications can inhibit proper oxygen and carbon dioxide cycling between the soil and atmosphere).